 The sites for the routine comprehensive eye examination/contact lens evaluations are:

 - Bethesda- 240-482-1100

 Routine Immunizations: UHS offers routine, age-appropriate immunizations.
 Please note that the cost of immunizations is not covered by the health fee, but depends on your insurance coverage.
 Typically, the cost of these vaccines is covered in full if you have the Student Health Program (SHP).
 However, if you have health insurance other than SHP, please check with your insurance provider to determine your coverage.

-Travel Immunizations: Fees for travel immunizations are covered for medical students by the UHS Benefits Office only if required as part of a required or elective course.
+Travel Immunizations: Fees for travel immunizations are covered for medical students by the UHS Benefits & Billing Office only if required as part of a required or elective course.
 The Johns Hopkins Travel Health Program administers travel immunizations.
 This clinic is located at 615 N. Wolfe Street, Room WB031; the phone number is 410-955-8931 and the email is firstname.lastname@example.org.
 No referral is necessary.
 Please make an appointment at least 2-4 weeks in advance of travel.
 Please notify the person scheduling your visit that you are a medical student, and you have been approved for travel for a course.
-The travel clinic staff will send the bill for the immunizations to Mr. Darnell Williams at University Health Services for review and payment.
+The travel clinic staff will send the bill for the immunizations to the UHS Benefits & Billing Office for review and payment.

 Please note, your SHP insurance does not allow benefits for travel immunizations.
-If for any reason you get a bill for approved travel immunizations, do not pay it, and contact Mr. Darnell Williams for immediate assistance at 410-955-3872.
+If for any reason you get a bill for approved travel immunizations, do not pay it, and contact the UHS Benefits & Billing Office for assistance.

 The School of Medicine provides disability and life insurance policies to medical students at no cost to the student.
 More information about these benefits is available here.